-St. Patrick’s Day may have passed, but I still have green on my mind.
-Green vegetables, that is.
-We all know they are a nutritional home run, but you might be surprised to learn the scope of health benefits green foods have to offer:
+We all know green vegetables are a nutritional home run, but you might be surprised to learn the scope of health benefits they have to offer:

 Sharp Eyes – Lutein and Zeaxanthin are two antioxidants found in green leafy vegetables, such as kale and collards, that have been shown to reduce the risk of cataracts and macular degeneration, which is the leading cause of blindness in Americans.